heidmotron/docs/pages/doc/opentelemetry_metrics.md

     {{site.data.alerts.note}}
       <ul>
         <li>
-          If you have already installed the Wavefront proxy, make sure it is version 10.14 or higher.
+          If you have already installed the Wavefront proxy, make sure it is version 10.14 or later.
         </li>
         <li>
           Ensure that port 2878 is open to send metrics to Tanzu Observability.
 For example, on Linux, Mac, and Windows, open the <a href="proxies_configuring.html#proxy-file-paths"><code>wavefront.conf</code></a> file and confirm that <code>pushListenerPorts</code> is set to 2878, and that this configuration is uncommented.